 New layoffs at Indiana Carrier factory year after Trump deal

-January 11, 2018 by Tom Davies The Associated Press
+By Tom Davies The Associated Press

 Jan.
 10, 2018 – A new round of layoffs is taking effect this week at the Carrier Corp. factory in Indianapolis a little more than a year after President Donald Trump touted a deal that staved off the plant’s closure and saved some of its jobs.